Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-general-follow-general-guidelines" %} follow the [General Azure SDK Guidelines].

-{% include requirement/MUST id="android-general-repository" %} locate all source code in the [Azure/azure-sdk-for-android] GitHub repository.
+{% include requirement/MUST id="android-general-repository" %} locate all source code in the [azure/azure-sdk-for-android] GitHub repository.

-{% include requirement/MUST id="android-language" %} write the client libraries using Java 8.
+{% include requirement/MUST id="android-java-version" %} write the client libraries using Java 8.

-The intent is to ensure that the client library is idiomatic for Android applications while remaining compatible with a minimum API level of Android 16 (Jelly Bean).
+The intent is to ensure that the client library is idiomatic for Android applications while remaining compatible with a minimum API level of Android 15 (Ice Cream Sandwich).

 ### Support for non-HTTP Protocols